-We have audited the separate financial statements of Raiffeisenbank Austria d.d. ("the Bank") and consolidated financial statements of the Raiffeisenbank Austria d.d. and its subsidiaries ("the Group") which comprise separate and consolidated statement of financial position as of 31 December 2022, separate and consolidated statement of comprehensive income, separate and consolidated statement of changes in equity and separate and consolidated statements, including a summary of significant accounting policies.
+We have audited the separate financial statements of Raiffeisenbank Austria d.d. ("the Bank") and consolidated financial statements of the Raiffeisenbank Austria d.d. and its subsidiaries ("the Group") which comprise separate and consolidated statement of financial position as of 31 December 2022, separate and consolidated statement of comprehensive income, separate and consolidated statement of changes in equity and separate and consolidated statement of cash flows for the year then ended, and notes to the separate and consolidated financial statements, including a summary of significant accounting policies.